neo4j/neo4j-java-driver/README.md

 Network communication is handled using [Bolt Protocol](https://7687.org/).

+## Versioning

+Starting with 5.0, the Neo4j Drivers will be moving to a monthly release cadence.
+A minor version will be released on the last Friday of each month so as to maintain versioning consistency with the core product (Neo4j DBMS) which has also moved to a monthly cadence.

+As a policy, patch versions will not be released except on rare occasions.
+Bug fixes and updates will go into the latest minor version and users should upgrade to that.
+Driver upgrades within a major version will never contain breaking API changes.

 ## Supported Driver Series

 | Driver Series | Supported Java Runtime versions | Status | Changelog |